Joey Wendle Player Props: Marlins vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.87 team ERA ranks 26th across all MLB pitching staffs.
+- The Reds have the 26th-ranked team ERA across all MLB pitching staffs (4.85).

-- Reds pitchers combine to give up the second-most home runs in baseball (158 total, 1.4 per game).
+- The Reds give up the third-most home runs in baseball (160 total, 1.4 per game).

-- His most recent appearance came on Thursday against the Chicago Cubs, when the lefty went 4 1/3 innings, surrendering five earned runs while allowing four hits.
+- The right-hander last appeared on Friday against the Chicago Cubs, when he threw three innings, allowing four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.